Part 1: Making the Case for Google Posts

 There were also improvements in ranking position, impression frequency, and clicks for queries surrounding the surgeon at the practice – despite the rogue Google My Business listing for him without tracking that showed up during the test.

-How to Use Google My Business Posts
+Part II: How to Use Google My Business Posts

 Now that you understand the impact of Google Posts, let’s talk about how to begin.
 To use Google Posts, you’ll need to verify your Google My Business listing.
 Once you’ve verified your business with Google, log into your Google My Business account.